10 Things You Probably Didn’t Know About NYC’s High Line

 We are looking forward to walking the High Line again, hopefully soon and hopefully you’ll be on our Chelsea Market & High Line Food & History Tour.
 But in the meantime, we wanted to share some very intriguing facts about the High Line that most New Yorker’s don’t even know.

-To learn more, be sure to join us Saturday’s at 2pm EST for our live guided Free Virtual High Line Hidden Secrets & History Tour!
+To learn more, book a private Virtual High Line Hidden Secrets & History Tour!

 - The original High Line (elevated railway) was built because people kept getting killed on 10th Avenue.
 Specifically they were being hit by the trains that ran down the tracks on 10th Avenue, which was also known as Death Avenue.